A Guide to Respellings

 Respellings_Step_by_step_1

-2. Next, type the sounds for the first syllable.
+2. Next, spell out the sounds for the first syllable.
 Come visit scenic ::sask

 For vowel sounds like the “a” in ball, or blended sounds like “th” in the, we recommend looking your sound up on the charts below or here.
 This will help the AI know the exact sound you want.